tcpalmer/tcpalmer.github.io/docs/NINA/Assistant/design/sequence_instruction.md

 Since the Assistant will manage the start/stop times for each selected target based on selected criteria and twilight, there's no real need to manage that explicitly in the sequence.

 ### Other Considerations
 - Handling a maximum humidity could be done with a thin wrapper around TakeExposure that dynamically checks the observing conditions and decides whether to actually expose or not for this filter.
+Note that by skipping exposures, the container will likely end before the hard stop trigger.
+That's fine (it will just call the planner again) but it might be confusing that it's ending because it actually finished all the planned exposures rather than triggering.

 ### Assistant Instruction Validation
 When instructions are added to a sequence, a validator is run and the instruction can perform whatever validation steps it requires.
 In the case of the Assistant, that might be:
 - Run the Planning Engine assuming the start time is sunset on this day (or now if between sunset and sunrise).
 If no target is returned -> invalid.
 - Maybe: confirm mount is connected
 - Maybe: confirm camera is connected
-- Maybe: confirm filter wheel is connected (if needed by exposure plan)
+- Maybe: confirm filter wheel is connected (if needed by filter plan)
 - Maybe: confirm rotator is connected (if needed by target)
 - Maybe: confirm guider is connected (if needed by dithering)